THM-Health/PILOS/docs/RECORDINGS.md

 ```

 This user has no password, therefor it can only be used via ssh with key authentication.
-To further secure the transfer, we will later restrict the user to only run the rsync command.
+To further secure the transfer, you can later restrict the user to only run the rsync command.

 **On the BBB server:**